Work in the Netherlands: Finding a job

 - LinkedIn also has a job database.

-Many Dutch companies rely on recruitment agencies (uitzendbureaus) to find employees.
+Many Dutch companies rely on recruitment agencies (uitzendbureaus) to find employees, and it is a common way to find work in the Netherlands.
 You can visit agencies in person but there are also lots of online recruitment agencies too.
 See a list of recruitment agencies in the Netherlands.

-They offer a wide range of jobs, such as administrative/secretarial, sales and marketing, finance, IT, HR, media, health and education, both temporary and permanent.
+They offer a wide range of jobs in the Netherlands, such as administrative/secretarial, sales and marketing, finance, IT, HR, media, health and education, both temporary and permanent.
 You can look for jobs, register your details and find out what’s happening in your own field.
 Some offer interview coaching, IT and language tests.
 You can register with as many as you like to increase your chances of finding work.
 Read tips on working with a recruitment agencies.

-Job agencies for speakers of English and other languages:
+Job websites of agencies for speakers of English and other languages:

 - Aquent – web design, strategy and content